nikitavoloboev/data/docs/networking/file-sharing.md

 - [mscp](https://github.com/upa/mscp) - Variant of scp, copies files over multiple ssh (sftp) sessions.
 - [Teleporter](https://github.com/genonullfree/teleporter) - Small utility in the vein of netcat to send files quickly from point A to point B.
 - [How do you sync code between personal machines?
 (2022)](https://lobste.rs/s/ookgy7/how_do_you_sync_code_between_personal)
+- [Bob](https://github.com/dinosaure/bob) - Simple, secure and universal program for transmitting a file or a folder from one person to another in OCaml.